 There are various elevated toilet seat models on the market.
-It’s essential to install the right one to prevent falls and other accidents in the bathroom.
+For optimal toilet assistance for the elderly, it’s essential to install the right one to prevent falls and other accidents in the bathroom.
 Consult with a doctor or healthcare provider to determine which version your senior loved one needs, based on the space and their current mobility.

 Add Non-slip Strips to Shower or Tub